 Do not store in the fridge

-I used to preach always to put your coffee in the refrigerator.
+I used to preach to always put your coffee in the refrigerator.
 Why?
 The idea was simple really.
 First, I heard from a friend who heard it from a friend (you’ll soon see why this is always a bad reason to do anything).
 Also, I already knew that coffee was supposed to be stored in a dark, cool place so that sunlight could not dilute it nor would it be exposed to high temperature.

 Avoiding moisture and odors